evkx/evkx.github.io/content/technology/lights/rearlights/_index.md

 Another design innovation is using smoked or tinted lenses for rear lights.
 Smoked or tinted lenses have a darker or blacked-out appearance, giving the rear lights a sleek and stealthy look.
 This design trend has gained popularity in recent years, especially in the luxury and performance vehicle segments, as it adds a touch of sophistication and exclusivity to the vehicle's rear end.

-Furthermore, rear lights are now being integrated into other parts of the vehicle's body, such as the rear bumper, diffuser, or even the body panels themselves.
-This seamless integration of rear lights into the vehicle's overall design creates a cohesive and harmonious look, enhancing its aesthetic appeal and making it visually distinct on the road.
+Furthermore, manufacturers integrate rear lights into other parts of the vehicle’s body, such as the rear bumper, diffuser, or body panels.
+This seamless integration of rear lights into the vehicle’s overall design creates a cohesive and harmonious look, enhancing its aesthetic appeal and making it visually distinct on the road.

 ## Communication lighting

-Some manufacturers have starting using the rear lights to communicate to others, where the rear lights can send signals or messages to other vehicles or pedestrians.
+Some manufacturers have started using the rear lights to communicate with others, where the rear lights can send signals or messages to other vehicles or pedestrians.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/lights/rearlights/hiphixrearlights.jpg">